Geovation/tiler/README.md

  `docker rm tiler`

-## Usage
+## Accessing and Using Tiler

-To get into the shell of the tiler container:
+To get into the shell of the Tiler container:

 `docker exec -it tiler /bin/bash`

+Alternatively a convience script can be run:

+ `./shell.sh`

+## Accessing the Postgres Database

-Optionally if you want to connect via psql:
+If you want to connect via psql from the host you can use:

 `psql -h localhost -U docker -p 25432 -l`